JalmarazMartn/JALTranslationsMngt/README.md

 - You can express exclusions with regular expressions, for example: report.* or with direct string expressions: “report”.
 - Exclusions will be checked in all translate unit.
 That means, that the exclusion could be in the source, or in a xlf note inside the translation unit.

+### Edit remaining translations with HTML view

+With command F2 “JAM Edit remaining translations with HTML view” you can edit the remaining translations in a HTML view.
+You can see the remaining captions in the source language, and you can edit the captions in the target language.
+With save button you can save the changes in the target language.
+App will display a file dialog to select your json translation steps file.
+You can set your styyle for HTML with configutation parameter "CSSHTMLTableView".
+Other way you have a default table style.

 ## Features

-For this purpose, you only have to create a new .json file (Ctrl+N and save as any name with json extension in the workspace folder) and type new snippet JAMCreatetransfile:
+For this purpose, you only have to create a new .json file (Ctrl+N and save as any name with json extension in the workspace folder) and type new snippet JAMCreatetransfile.

 ## Requirements